AdvancedPhotonSource/GSAS-II-tutorials/webdocs/install_dev.rst

     cd GSAS-II

 This will create directory ``dev/GSAS-II`` with a copy of your fork.
 The GSAS-II Python files will be in ``dev/GSAS-II/GSASII``.
 Note that when the GSAS-II Python files are cloned from a GitHub repo, the GSAS-II binary files are not be downloaded.
 However, when GSAS-II is first run, it will provide an opportunity to do this, provided you have used supported combinations of Python and numpy.
-If not, you may compile the binary files yourself, `as described here. <https://advancedphotonsource.github.io/GSAS-II-tutorials/compile.html>`_ The :ref:`section below on use of pixi <pixi installation>` provides an alternate way install GSAS-II including compilation of the binaries.
+If not, you may compile the binary files yourself, `as described here <https://advancedphotonsource.github.io/GSAS-II-tutorials/compile.html>`_.
+The :ref:`section below on use of pixi <pixi installation>` provides an alternate way install GSAS-II including compilation of the binaries.
 It is both very quick and quite convenient.

 To run this copy of GSAS-II, you will use a command such as::